mudavamshi630-code/Smart-Campus-Recovery-System/README.md

-# Smart-Campus-Recovery-System
+Smart Campus Recovery System

+Problem:
+Students often lose personal items on campus and there is no centralized system to recover them.

+Solution:
-AI-powered Smart Campus Recovery System that helps students report lost and found items on a single platform and securely reconnect items with their rightful owners using intelligent matching and admin verification.
+An AI-powered platform where students can report lost and found items using descriptions and photos.

+How It Works:
+Users log in with college ID, report items, AI matches details, and admin verifies before return.

+Impact:
+Saves time, reduces stress, and improves campus security.